buildpacks/docs/content/docs/for-app-developers/concepts/experimental-features.md

 <!--more-->

-This means users will need to enable the `experimental` mode in order to use one of these features.
+This means users will need to enable the `experimental` mode to use one of these features.

 If using `pack`, run `pack config experimental true`, or add `experimental = true` to your `~/.pack/config.toml` file to enable experimental features.